graalvm/workshops/native-image/containerisation/README.md

 >    ### NOTE: Why Are We Using a Two-Step Docker Build?
 >
->    When you build a native executable with GraalVM Native Image it builds one for the platform that it is running on.
+>    When you build a native executable with GraalVM Native Image the executable it builds will be for the platform that
+>    you are running on.
+>
 >    So, if you are running on OSX on a Mac, then it will generate a mach64 executable.
 If you are running on Linux, it will
 >    generate an ELF Linux executable (for the architecture of the chip you are running on).
 If you want to containerise your
 >    application in a Docker Image and you are running on OSX, then you can't simply build the executable locally (as that will
->    be an OSX compatible executable) and package it within your Docker Image (which expects the executable to be a linux
+>    be an OSX compatible executable) and package it within your Docker Image which expects the executable to be a linux
+>    compatible executable.
+>
->    compatible one).
-What you have to do is to build within a Docker container that contains a Linux version of GraalVM
+>    Therefore you need to build within a Docker container that contains a Linux version of GraalVM, if you are on an
+>    OS other than Linux, in order to create an executable that can be packaged into a Docker container.
->    and that is what our two-step Docker based build in fact does.
+>    That is what the multi-stage Docker build we are using here does.
 The first step in the build process builds a Linux
 >    compatible executable and the second one packages that into a Docker Image for deployment.